Do you understand how to gather business requirements or the need to?

 Now you understand why I say they are so important.

 Understand current processes

-If you gather the current state picture of your process, then you should easily be able to identify who your key stakeholders are, which systems are impacted by changes, what else is impacted, for example reporting.
+Gather the current state picture of your process.
+With this, you will be able to identify who your key stakeholders are.
+The systems impacted by any proposed change.
+What else is impacted, for example, reporting will then be visible.

 You do this by talking to the people that currently undertake the work.
-Those who are impacted day to day by a piece of the end to end process.
+Talk to the people currently impacted.
+They will explain the current state.
+The information they provide will help with gathering details of what is required.
 Ask ‘Who does this today?’, ‘Who is involved in the total process from end to end?’
 This will help you find all of the right people that you need to speak to.